mlrun/mlrun/docs/data-management-and-versioning.md

                                     artifact_path=artifact_path)
 ```

 You can now use `get_model` to read the model and run it.
 This function will get the model file, metadata, and extra data.
-You can provide it the path of the model, or the folder where the model resides and it will search for the model file (by default, by searching for .pkl files)
+The input can be either the path of the model, or the directory where the model resides.
+If you provide a directory, the function will search for the model file (by default it searches for .pkl files)

-The following function gets the model to `models_path` and test data in `test_set` with the expected output provided as a column in the data data.
-The name of the column containing the expected output is provided in `label_column`.
-It retrieves the models, runs the model with the test data and updates the model with those results
+The following example gets the model from `models_path` and test data in `test_set` with the expected label provided as a column of the test data.
+The name of the column containing the expected label is provided in `label_column`.
+The example then retrieves the models, runs the model with the test data and updates the model with the metrics and results of the test data.

 ``` python
 from pickle import load